SKIP TO PAGE CONTENT Scroll to Top

 Lee College provides a variety of equipment to loan to students based on individual needs and the availability of equipment.

-The procedures for the loan of tape recorders or the FM Loop system is as follows:
+The procedures for the loan of equipment is as follows:

 1. The student must indicate a need based on documentation or approval from the Disability Services Office.